 Where to stay in St. Andrews, New Brunswick

 I believe we stayed in the most magical place in all of New Brunswick – the historic Algonquin Resort in St. Andrews.
-Rumour has it, the Algonquin Resort is Stephen King’s inspiration for his horror movie, The Shining.
+Rumour has it, that the Algonquin Resort is Stephen King’s inspiration for his horror movie, The Shining.
 And, because it’s a historic property, there’s a ghost tour every night at the Algonquin Resort.

 Saint John, New Brunswick